top of page

 But it does mean this:

-👉 Trial it
+👉 Trial it.

-👉 Test it
+👉 Test it.

-👉 Measure the outcomes
+👉 Measure the outcomes.

-Because if the goal is:
+If the goal is:

-• Better athletes
+• Better athletes.

-• A better game
+• A better game.

-• Stronger pathways
+• Stronger pathways.

 Then nothing should be off limits.